shariq1989/cookbook/content/recipe/Thai_Red_Curry.md

 #### DIRECTIONS

 1. Warm the red curry paste and ginger paste in a heavy-bottomed pan over medium heat, stirring occasionally until fragrant, about 2 minutes.
-2. Add the onions and chicken to the pan and stir to coat, fry for 3-5 minutes.
-Add the bell peppers and zucchini and saute for another minute.
+2. Add the onions and chicken to the pan and stir to coat.
+Fry for 3-5 minutes, then add the bell peppers and zucchini, saute for another minute.
 3. Stir in half of the coconut milk and bring the curry to a boil.
-4. Reduce the heat to a simmer and add the remaining coconut milk and fish sauce, along with the mushrooms.
-Allow the mixture to cook, stirring occasionally, for about 10 minutes.
-The sauce should thicken and the vegetables will reach a crisp-tenderness.
-If curry does not thicken, add 2 tbsp cold water and stir to mix.
+4. Reduce the heat to a light simmer and add the remaining coconut milk and fish sauce, along with the mushrooms.
+Allow the mixture to cook, stirring occasionally, for 10 minutes.
+The curry should thicken and the vegetables will reach a crisp-tenderness.
+If the curry does not thicken, add 2 tbsp cold water and stir to mix.
-5. Garnish the curry with Thai basil leaves and serve with jasmine rice.
+5. Garnish with Thai basil leaves and serve with jasmine rice.